paradiso-io/cep18-casper-for-rebalance/client-js/README.md

   );
   ```

-- You can retrieve token infomation by calling these methods:
+You can retrieve token information by calling these methods:

   ```ts
   const name = await cep18.name();